Basssiiie/Advanced-Fireworks/README.md

 **Step 3:** Add `AdvancedFireworks` to your `filterscripts` line in the `server.cfg` file, which is located in your main server folder.

+**Step 4:** Start or restart your server.
+The script should now be available for use.

 ## Commands
 | Command | Effect |
 | --- | --- |